davidjerleke/embla-carousel/packages/embla-carousel-docs/src/content/pages/api/options.md

 Type: <BrandPrimaryText>`EmblaOptionsType`</BrandPrimaryText>
 Default: <BrandSecondaryText>`{}`</BrandSecondaryText>

 An object with options that will be applied for a given breakpoint by overriding the options at the root level.
 Example: `'(min-width: 768px)': { loop: false }`.
 Note: If multiple queries match, they will be merged.
-And when breakpoint options clash, the last one in the list have precedence.
+And when breakpoint options clash, the last one in the list has precedence.

 ### direction